Definitions and medical terms about stillbirth

 Placental abruption

 Placental abruption is when the placenta comes away from the inside of the womb wall before the baby has been born.
-It is an emergency because your baby needs the placenta to keep them growing and healthy.
+It is an emergency because the baby needs the placenta to keep them growing and healthy.
 Read more about placental abruption.

 Post-mortem